aleksr777/nestjs-routing-authorization/README.md

 ---

-### 🐘 Running PostgreSQL with Docker
+### 🐘 Running PostgreSQL and Redis with Docker

-This project uses Docker Compose to provide a local PostgreSQL instance.

-To start the database:
+To start:

 ```bash
 docker-compose up -d
 ```

 This will:
-- Download and start a `postgres:17.5` container
+- Download and start a `postgres:17.5` and `redis:7.2` containers
-- Expose it on `localhost:5432`
-- Mount a volume to preserve data across restarts

-To stop the database container:
+To stop the containers:

 ```bash
 docker-compose down